Joe Arpaio Will Run For A U.S. Senate Seat, Pledging Support For Trump

 I am running for the U.S. Senate from the Great State of Arizona, for one unwavering reason: to support the agenda and policies of President Donald Trump in his mission to Make America Great Again. https://t.co/ANppBdDOtp— Sheriff Joe Arpaio (@RealSheriffJoe) January 9, 2018

-Arpaio is running for the seat being vacated by Sen. Jeff Flake, a fellow Republican who has been a critic of Trump — and who announced last October that he would not seek re-election.
+Arpaio is running for the seat being vacated by Sen. Jeff Flake, a Republican who has been a critic of Trump and who announced in October that he would not seek re-election.

 The former sheriff announced his plan to run for the Senate less than a year after he was convicted of criminal contempt — a crime for which Trump pardoned Arpaio in August, after holding a rally in Phoenix.

-Arpaio told NBC News that he didn't tell Trump about his decision ahead of time — and that he's running because Washington needs "fresh blood."
+Arpaio told NBC News that he didn't tell Trump about his decision ahead of time and that he is running because Washington needs "fresh blood."

 In announcing his candidacy, Arpaio joins at least one Republican rival.
-As member station KJZZ reports, former state Sen. Kelli Ward has already launched her campaign, and Rep. Martha McSally has also "hinted" at running for Flake's seat.
+As member station KJZZ reports, former state Sen. Kelli Ward has already launched her campaign and U.S. Rep. Martha McSally has "hinted" at running for Flake's seat.

-This year's midterm elections are being held two years after Arpaio lost his sheriff's job to Democrat Paul Penzone, a former sergeant in the Phoenix police department.
+This year's midterm elections are being held two years after Arpaio lost his sheriff's job to Democrat Paul Penzone, a former sergeant in the Phoenix Police Department.
 Arpaio, who had held the office for 24 years, lost despite amassing more than $12 million in campaign funds.

 Arpaio's entry into the Senate race prompted immediate criticism from Democratic National Committee Chair Tom Perez, who released a statement saying, "Joe Arpaio is one of our nation's most notorious agents of racism and bigotry.
 He has spent his career tearing apart immigrant families and devastating Latino communities, and he has no place in the U.S. Senate."